passthehashbrowns/passthehashbrowns.github.io/_posts/2020-09-20-DriverBlock.md

 LPCTSTR pszFormat = TEXT("%d");
 LPCTSTR existingFormat = TEXT("%s,%d");
 if (strlen(messageFromKernel) > 0)
 {
 	RtlStringCchPrintfA(messageFromKernel, cchDest, existingFormat, messageFromKernel, pid);
 }
 else
 {
 	RtlStringCchPrintfA(messageFromKernel, cchDest, pszFormat, pid);
 }
 ```

 This is a few lines that will handle sending the PIDs over to our client program.
 We can implement a check above this to filter for process name, or we can just inject into every process.
-Keep in mind that the latter option is very load, but since we're loading a kerner driver we could tamper with logging and such.
+Keep in mind that the latter option is very loud, but since we're loading a kerner driver we could tamper with logging and such.

 The next issue that we have to deal with is the same as with the user mode process: We need to find a way to inject our DLL into the process before the driver is loaded.
 I'll add a disclaimer here: my solution is kinda hacky and I'm sure there's a better way to do this.